Value Investing, Strategy & Screening Guide + eBook/pdf

 Can You Invest Like Warren Buffett?

-Warren Buffett has been so vocal about his investing principles over the years, and even his daughter wrote a book called Buffetology about how Buffett’s investing principles.
+Yes, Warren Buffett has been vocal about his investing principles over the years; even his daughter wrote a book called Buffettology about them.

-We have actually distilled it all into our blockbuster article called:
+We have distilled it all into our blockbuster article called:

 4 Easy Steps to Build The Best Buffett Stock Screener